Best Printer Paper For Fountain Pen

-The best printer paper for fountain pen is not always easy to find.
+For writing enthusiasts, finding the best printer paper for fountain pen is not always easy.
 Paper companies don’t seem to make a big deal about what is compatible with fountain pens and what isn’t, but there are some types that work better than others.
+Using the right printer paper can make a significant difference in the quality of the final output.

-These are the recommended papers that you are going to use for your fountain pens.
-Take note that this list doesn’t have any rank or order.
+Here are the recommended papers that you are going to use for your fountain pens.
+Take note that the following list of the best printer paper for fountain pen is not ranked or ordered.

 Tomoe River

 Sounds Japanese right?
-That is because it is made by a Japanese manufacturer.
+That’s because it is made by a Japanese manufacturer.

-This paper is popular because its smoothness is almost compared to silk.
+The Tomoe River paper is popular because of its silk-like smoothness.
 Even if the paper is thin, about 52 g/m^2, it is very durable and resistant to inks.
-They are durable but you have to be careful when handling them because they easily crinkle but they don’t rip or break easily.
+They are durable but you need to be careful when handling them.
+The papers easily crinkle but they don’t rip or break easily.

-They have two available colors, white and ivory.
-You don’t have to worry about feathering because it does not happen in Tomoe River.
+They come in two colors, white and ivory.
+You don’t need to worry about feathering because it does not happen in Tomoe River.
 Your ink might bleed through it but only in very rare instances.

 The downside is that show though happens a lot seeing how thin the paper is, it is bound to happen anyway.
-The dry time for this paper is very long since tomoe paper is ink resistant.
-Lastly, the price is a bit steep, 100 sheets for $15 but seeing your handwriting on the paper is worth it.
+The paper’s dry time is very long since Tomoe paper is ink-resistant.
+Lastly, the price is a bit steep; 100 sheets for $15 but seeing your handwriting on the paper is worth it.

 Rhodia

 If you are a long-time fountain pen enthusiast, you might have heard of Rhodia.
-This brand is known for its staple-bound pads that have perforated sheets.
+The brand is known for its staple-bound pads with perforated sheets.
 It is known for its smooth glass-like surface and superior ink resistance.

 Rhodia is about the same as copy paper when it comes to thickness it is 80g/m^2 but of course, its quality is higher.